 The Shenzhou-20 return capsule suffered “a slight crack” in one of its windows, likely caused by the debris strike, making it unsafe for re-entry, the CMSA said.
 It will remain in orbit to support scientific experiments.

-Tiangong is one of only two operational space stations in the world, alongside the International Space Station.
-Since China completed its construction in 2022, the Shenzhou missions have become a significant source of national pride.
+The Tiangong station is one of only two operating space stations in the world, alongside the International Space Station.
+Since it was completed in 2022, the biannual launches of China’s Shenzhou program have become a significant source of national pride.

 China has recently made notable advances in space exploration, including breaking a long-held American record with a nine-hour spacewalk.
 The country also plans to open Tiangong to foreign astronauts for the first time, with a Pakistani astronaut expected to visit next year.